dazedcodes/coffee-shop/README.md

 you'll choose your coffee size, type, and flavor, and the program will summarize and price your order.

 ### How To Run the Program
-Before running this program, make sure you have Python3 installed.

 1. Download the program.